Chapter

 about Enid’s ability to conceal half a face full of scars, which had

-little human mutt of a girl was better looking than her.
+half-human mutt of a girl was better looking than her.
 I guessed that

 had encouraged Enid to work on one skill above all others, and starting